pop-os/repolib/docs/library/developer.rst

 .. note::
-    While :ref:`source-object`s can be manipulated after using the :ref:`save-to-disk-method`, any subsequent changes will not be automatically written to the disk as well.
-You need to call the :ref:`save-to-disk-method` again in order to save further changes.
+    While :ref:`source-object`s can be manipulated after using the :ref:`save-to-disk` method, any subsequent changes will not be automatically written to the disk as well.
+You need to call the :ref:`save-to-disk` again in order to save further changes.

 .. _source-object: